Menu This site does not store any personal or financial data

 We will not publish your name or the location of ponies unless you give permission in the form for us to do so.
 The number of ponies you own will not be published.

-The responses will enable the FPS to give much more accurate information during discussions with Government bodies and environmental organisations, such as how many ponies are running on the fell commons, kept on fell allotments and intakes and on other types of enclosed fell or rough grazing areas, and at what times of year, and also any other types of grazing systems that they use.
+Your responses will enable the FPS to give much more accurate information during discussions with Government bodies and environmental organisations, such as how many ponies are running on the fell commons, kept on fell allotments and intakes and on other types of enclosed fell or rough grazing areas, and at what times of year, and also any other types of grazing systems that they use.

 We would like to know more about the types of problems and also successes that breeders are having, and in turn we can use that information to help other breeders in similar situations, or indeed, people who are just starting out as breeders.